Sarah-Bue/budget-buddy/README.md

 #### Display Amounts

-- One minor thing that could be added in the future is to display all amounts with two decimals, whether or not they were entered with decimals.
+- One change that could be made in the future, would be to display all amounts with two decimals, whether or not they were entered with decimals (e.g., *10.00* for *10*).
 - This would create a more consistent look, especially in the *View by Month* option.

 [Back to top ⇧](#budget-buddy)